black-sliver/evermizer/README.txt

     Act1-3 only because toaster evasion sound hardlocks for some music tracks
   Pupdunk: Act0 doggo everywhere!
-  Musicmizer: randomize music, in testing stage
+  Musicmizer: randomize music, in testing stage Sequence breaks: Fix, allow or "in logic" (possibly requiring it)
-  Fix sequence:
-    Desolarify: Act1 first rock skip is disabled (Levitation required)
+    Desolarify: Act1 first rock skip is disabled (Levitate required)
-    Desaturnate: require the use of teleporter before final boss hatch is open Disable double gauge: don't take away rocket parts until you have them all Fix cheats:
+    Desaturnate: require energy core and use of teleporter before final boss hatch is open Disable double gauge: don't take away rocket parts until you have them all Out of bounds: Fix, allow or "in logic" (possibly requiring it) Fix cheats:
     Remove infinite call bead glitch
-  Glitchless beatable:
-    Never require glitches to beat the game, even if glitches are not disabled All accessible:
+  All accessible:
     Make sure all checks/areas/bosses can be reached Fix infinite ammo: